rsthn/rose-api/README.md

 The service provided by this project is compliant with Wind, more information about it can be found in the [Wind](https://github.com/rsthn/rose-core/blob/master/Wind.md) API behavior documentation.

-- The root folder for all API functions (`.fn` files) is `rcore/wind` because Wind is the Rose service that will take care of the API interaction.
+- The root folder for all API functions (`.fn` files) is `fn` because Wind is the Rose service that will take care of the API interaction.
 - The `f` request parameter indicates the name of the function to execute, this parameter can have only the characters `[#A-Za-z0-9.,_-]`, any other character will be removed.
-- The dot `.` character is used as path separator, therefore invoking `sys.users.add` will cause Wind to load the `rcore/wind/sys/users/add.fn` file.
+- The dot `.` character is used as path separator, therefore invoking `sys.users.add` will cause Wind to load the `fn/sys/users/add.fn` file.

 <br/>